timescale/docs/timescaledb/getting-started/create-hypertable.md

 ```

 Creating a hypertable is a two-step process:
-- Use a `CREATE TABLE` statement to create a regular relational table
+- Create a regular PostgreSQL table with `CREATE TABLE...`
-- Use a `SELECT` statement with the [`create_hypertable`][create-hypertable] function to convert
+- Convert it to a hypertable by calling the [`create_hypertable()`][create-hypertable] function to convert
 the table into a hypertable.
-The `create_hypertable` function requires two input
-values, the name of the table, and the name of the time column.
+The `create_hypertable()` function requires two input parameters - the name of the table, and the name of the time column.

 <!--
 ## How hypertables help with times-series data